-Dracula is a classic – Bela Lugosi’s performance has forever entered the public consciousness.
-However, otherwise the film is clunky and awkward at times (the scenes of the storm-wrecked ship were even lifted from another film).
-The film is also inferior to its memorable predecessor, Nosferatu: A Symphony of Horrors by F.W.
+Dracula is a classic – Bela Lugosi’s performance has forever entered the public consciousness as the legendary bloodthirsty vampire Dracula.
+However, otherwise this film is clunky and awkward at times (the scenes of the storm-wrecked ship were even lifted from another film).
+With cheap, cost-cutting measures this film is also inferior to its memorable predecessor, Nosferatu: A Symphony of Horrors by F.W.
 Murnau.
 However, Dracula still manages to haunt and delight audiences.
-It is certainly a film worth seeing once mainly for Bela Lugosi’s performance.
+It is certainly a film worth seeing once mainly for Bela Lugosi’s wonderful performance.

 The film is a clear homage to Nosferatu, which was banned from movie theaters after the heiress to the Stoker fortune sued for the rights of the Dracula story.
 For this 1931 adaptation, Laemmle made sure to acquire the rights to the story before producing the film, although some scenes are clearly directed at the earlier expressionist film, such as a scene in which the main character pricks blood on his finger at the castle of Dracula.

-The film begins as a carriage full of travelers is racing through the Borgo Pass to arrive at a remote Inn before sundown.
-The locals fear the evils that happen after sundown.
-One traveler, Renfield, is unafraid of the dark and commissions his driver to take him further to Dracula’s castle, despite the time.
-He says he has business to take up with Count Dracula.
+The film begins as a carriage full of travelers races through the Borgo Pass to arrive at a remote Inn before sundown.
+The locals fear the evils that happen here after sundown.
+One traveler, Renfield, is unafraid of the dark and commissions his driver to take him further to Dracula’s castle, despite the time of night.
+He says he has business to transact with Count Dracula.

-As he approaches the castle, the audience gets its first glimpse of the 500 year old Dracula emerging from his coffin with his three undead brides.
-Suddenly Dracula, himself, is the coachman for the buggy and as they arrive at the castle, Renfield sticks his head out the window of the carriage to find that no one is driving, but rather that a bat is leading the way.
+As he approaches the castle, the audience is offered a first glimpse of the 500 year old Dracula emerging from his coffin with his three undead brides.
+Suddenly Dracula, himself, appears the coachman for the buggy and as they arrive at the castle, Renfield sticks his head out the window of the carriage to find that no one is driving, but rather that a bat is leading the way.